TCLee-tech/Google/Serverless Cloud Run Development/Creating PDFs with Go and Cloud Run/Creating PDFs with Go and Cloud Run.md

 ### Task 5: Testing the Cloud Run Service
 Test if URL of deployed Cloud Run Service is protected by authentication.
 1. Save URL into an environmental variable **$SERVICE_URL**:
-  `SERVICE_URL=$(gcloud run services describe pdf-converter --platform managed --regions us-east1 --format "value(status.url)")
+  `SERVICE_URL=$(gcloud run services describe pdf-converter --platform managed --region us-east1 --format "value(status.url)")`
 2. Verify if URL saved: `echo $SERVICE_URL`
 3. GET without authentication:
    `curl -X GET $SSERVICE_URL`
    GET request will fail with reponse `Your client does not have permission to get URL`
 4. Try GET again, with authentication:
-   `curl -X GET -H "Authorization: Bearer $(gcloud auth print-identity-token)" $SERVICE_URL` Success!
+   `curl -X GET -H "Authorization: Bearer $(gcloud auth print-identity-token)" $SERVICE_URL`
+   Success!
 You will get response "Ready to process POST requests from Cloud Storage trigger`

 ### Task 6: Subscribe to PubSub topic
 Event (upload to GCS) > notification message from GCS to PubSub topic queue > message pushed to subscribed Cloud Run service